TomSssM/MyCodewars/task-archieve/contiguous-array/task.md

 <summary>Task Type</summary>

-It is an Array One Pointer + Counter + Hashmap type of task
+It is a One Pointer One Array and _Counter + Hashmap_ Task Type

 </details>